Anisotropic particle creation from $T-$vacuum in the radiation dominated universe: Field modes in spherically symmetric FRW

 \end{widetext} We can also extract the mode functions for the above expansion which are

-To conclude, we now have complete set of mode functions for the spherically symmetric form of the radiation dominated universe for the following cases -- (i) exact expressions \eqref{sub-su}, \eqref{sub-sv} and \eqref{USupMode}, \eqref{VSupMode} for the $s-$waves both in the sub and super-Hubble regions, (ii) approximate analytical solutions \eqref{sub-lu}, \eqref{sub-lv} and \eqref{sup-lu}, \eqref{sup-lv} for the deep sub-Hubble and deep super-Hubble modes for $\ell>0$.
-We now move to the next section to use these results for calculating particle creation from $T-$vacuum.
+To conclude, we now have complete set of mode functions for the spherically symmetric form of the radiation dominated universe for the following cases -- (i) exact expressions \eqref{sub-su}, \eqref{sub-sv} and \eqref{USupMode}, \eqref{VSupMode} for the $s-$waves both in the sub and super-Hubble regions, (ii) approximate analytical solutions (up to undetermined normalization constants) \eqref{sub-lu}, \eqref{sub-lv} and \eqref{sup-lu}, \eqref{sup-lv} for the deep sub-Hubble and deep super-Hubble modes for $\ell>0$.
+We now move to the next section to use these results and calculate particle creation from $T-$vacuum.